TurakhiaLab/TWILIGHT/README.md

 </div>

 ## <a name="install"></a> Installation
-### <a name="script"></a> Using installation script (requires sudo access and only for Ubuntu)
+### <a name="script"></a> Using installation script (requires sudo access if certain common libraries are not already installed)

-This has been tested only on Ubuntu.
+This has been tested on Ubuntu and Mac (Apple Silicon).
 Users without sudo access are advised to install TWILIGHT via [Conda](#conda).
 For users on other platforms or operating systems, please refer to the [Docker](#docker) section below for installation instructions.

 **Step 0:** Dependencies
 - Git: `sudo apt install -y git`